USF-IMARS/seus-mbon-cruise-ctd-processing/README.md

 # Usage
 1. clone this repository
 2. put data into `data/01_raw/raw_ctd_data`
-3. build the site: `quarto render .` NOTE: You may need to run this twice; the first might just error.
+3. build the site: `quarto render --no-cache`
+    * NOTE: you can run with cache, but this may not generate the `data/cleaned/*.csv` files
-4. view the site: `quarto preview .`
+4. view the site: `quarto preview`
 5. publish to github pages: `quarto publish`

 # generated report structure